What are the Principles of Management?

 The stability of tenure refers to the job security of employees.
 Job insecurity decreases the morale of employees due to which efficiency and productivity get lowered.
 The lack of stability of tenure leads to higher turnover.

-This principle states that management should establish the guarantee of job continuity for the employees.
+This principle states that management should establish a guarantee of job continuity for the employees.
 Managers should work for increasing tenure (years of working employees in the same organization) of employees.

 Low turnover of employees increases organizational image and reduces the cost of recruitment, selection as well as training, and development.